 Between The Covers it's Man up or Clam up

-We need confidence and courage to grab an opportunity and run with it, to persevere and not lose faith takes guts.“A ship is always safe at the shore; but that is NOT what it is built for.
-Right Albert Einstein.
+We need confidence and courage to seize an opportunity and run with it; persevering and not losing faith takes guts.
+“A ship is always safe at the shore, but that is NOT what it is built for.” — Albert Einstein.

-People are fascinating and if you’re a little more aware and have an inquisitive streak in you you’ll meet the most unexpected people doing fabulous things.
-These are the souls who inspire and ignite passions in us and ultimately encourage wimps like me to also “give it a go”!
-The older I get the more I realise that being passionate equals success.
+People are fascinating, and if you’re a little more aware and have an inquisitive streak, you’ll meet the most unexpected people doing fabulous things.
+These are the souls who inspire us, ignite our passions, and ultimately encourage wimps like me to “give it a go”!
+The older I get, the more I realize that being passionate equals success.

 MANDARA – Handmade leather handbags